kubevela/kubevela.github.io/versioned_docs/version-v1.7/end-user/workflow/built-in-workflow-defs.md

 A special step that you can declare 'subSteps' in it, 'subSteps' is an array containing any step type whose valid parameters do not include the `step-group` step type itself.
 The sub steps were executed in parallel.

+### Scope

+This step type is valid in both Application and WorkflowRun.

 ### Examples (step-group)

 ```yaml